 — Kiarra Roseburgh (@KIWKIARRA) October 12, 2018

-Dr. Andemariam said that it’s only when two individuals with the sickle cell trait or another type of hemoglobin or red blood cell trait have a child that there is a 1 in 4 chance of having a baby with sickle cell disease.
+Dr. Andemariam also said it’s only when two individuals with the sickle cell trait or another type of hemoglobin or red blood cell trait have a child that there is a 1-in-4 chance of having a baby with sickle cell disease.

 “Although having the disease more commonly than not foreshortens your life, having the trait is actually an advantage in parts of the world where malaria is prevalent,” she said.

 “It’s important to know your status.
-Know what runs in your family and your potential risk for having a baby with sickle cell disease are,” Dr. Andemariam said.
+Know what runs in your family and your potential risk for having a baby with sickle cell disease are,” Dr. Andemariam added.

 Beverley Francis-Gibson, president and CEO of SCDAA wants to normalize the conversation about sickle cell disease.

-Starting with the social campaign, “Generation S,” in partnership with healthcare company Novartis, those 13 and up are encouraged to share their story via social media.
+Starting with the social campaign “Generation S,” in partnership with health care company Novartis, those 13 and up are encouraged to share their stories via social media.

 Francis-Gibson encourages those dealing with the disease, parents and caregivers to seek out their local chapter of SCDAA for resources and also to give back.

-Dr. Andemariam believes that if there is going to ever be improvement to the care of individuals living with sickle cell disease there has to be more awareness and more advocacy.
+Dr. Andemariam believes that if there is going to ever be improvement in the care of individuals living with sickle cell disease, there has to be more awareness and more advocacy.

-“So, that those of us who go to legislators to try to advocate for money, more resources and research dollars — we don’t have to spend the bulk of our time explaining to them what sickle cell is, because other disease states don’t have to take that time.”
+“So that those of us who go to legislators to try to advocate for money, more resources and research dollar don’t have to spend the bulk of our time explaining to them what sickle cell is, because other disease states don’t have to take that time.”

-For those in the fight for those living with the sickle cell disease there has been many wins over the decades, including growing awareness, with numerous drugs under FDA review and no longer the fear that sickle cell disease is a terminal illness.
+For those in the fight for those living with the sickle cell disease, there have been many wins over the decades, including growing awareness, with numerous drugs under FDA review and no longer having the fear that sickle cell disease is necessarily a terminal illness.

 “A couple of decades ago, being born with sickle cell disease in the U.S. meant there was a very low chance of surviving into adulthood,” Dr. Andemariam said.
-“With new ways of caring for babies with sickle cell disease, nearly every child born today with sickle cell disease is expected to live into and well beyond adulthood.”
+“With new ways of caring for babies with sickle cell disease, nearly every child born today with [it] is expected to live into and well beyond adulthood.”